 STEAM: Butterfly Observation

-I asked her to share what she did to take care of them so you and your family can enjoy butterflies too.
-She was happy to share and teach me a little about butterflies.
+I asked her to share how she takes care of them, and she was happy to teach me a little about butterflies.
 Did you know…

-• There are 157 species of butterflies in Michigan.
+• There are 157 butterfly species in Michigan.

-• Butterflies go through a series of metamorphosis.
+• Butterflies go through a series of metamorphoses.
 They go from egg to caterpillar to chrysalis to butterfly.
 Moths form cocoons, not butterflies.

 • Most caterpillars can only eat a specific type of food.
 These are called “host plants.”